DETAILED ACTION

 signal power;

-Regarding claim 8 (Currently Amended), Crawford discloses:
+Regarding claim 8 (Currently Amended), Shima discloses:

-A system (Crawford smart receiver/sensor 300, Fig. 3) comprising:
+A system comprising:

-processing circuitry configured to:
+processing circuitry (Shima processor 312, Fig. 3) configured to:

 Farmer et al. discloses:

-each component of each value of the series of values of the digital input signal provided to different input nodes of the plurality of input nodes (Farmer et al. “Responsive to a different sample of the in-phase modulated IF radar signal being fed to one of each pair of input nodes, and to a respective different sample of the quadrature-phase modulated IF radar signal being fed to the other of each pair of input nodes…” – Col. 9, lines 46-50; “The first plurality of nodes 126 comprise first 128 and second 130 subsets of nodes.
+each component of each value of the series of values of the digital input signal provided to a separate and different input node of plurality of input nodes (Farmer et al. “Responsive to a different sample of the in-phase modulated IF radar signal being fed to one of each pair of input nodes, and to a respective different sample of the quadrature-phase modulated IF radar signal being fed to the other of each pair of input nodes…” – Col. 9, lines 46-50; “The first plurality of nodes 126 comprise first 128 and second 130 subsets of nodes.
 An input from each of the first subset of nodes 128 is operatively connected to a sample of a first time series 132 of radar data, and each node 108 of the first subset 128 is operatively connected to a different time sample.
 An input from each of the second subset of nodes 130 is operatively connected to a sample of a second time series 134 of radar data and the second time series 134 is of quadrature phase to the first time series.
-Each node 108 of the second subset 130 is operatively connected to a different time sample, and the first 128 and second 130 subsets of the first plurality of nodes 126 correspond in time.” – Col. 12, lines 38-50);
+Each node 108 of the second subset 130 is operatively connected to a different time sample, and the first 128 and second 130 subsets of the first plurality of nodes 126 correspond in time.” – Col. 12, lines 38-50)

-Regarding claim 14 (Currently Amended), Crawford discloses:
+Regarding claim 14 (Currently Amended), Shima discloses:

 Farmer et al. discloses:

-each component of each value of the series of values of the digital input signal provided to different input nodes of the plurality of input nodes (Farmer et al. “Responsive to a different sample of the in-phase modulated IF radar signal being fed to one of each pair of input nodes, and to a respective different sample of the quadrature-phase modulated IF radar signal being fed to the other of each pair of input nodes…” – Col. 9, lines 46-50; “The first plurality of nodes 126 comprise first 128 and second 130 subsets of nodes.
+each component of each value of the series of values of the digital input signal provided to a separate and different input node of plurality of input nodes (Farmer et al. “Responsive to a different sample of the in-phase modulated IF radar signal being fed to one of each pair of input nodes, and to a respective different sample of the quadrature-phase modulated IF radar signal being fed to the other of each pair of input nodes…” – Col. 9, lines 46-50; “The first plurality of nodes 126 comprise first 128 and second 130 subsets of nodes.
 An input from each of the first subset of nodes 128 is operatively connected to a sample of a first time series 132 of radar data, and each node 108 of the first subset 128 is operatively connected to a different time sample.
 An input from each of the second subset of nodes 130 is operatively connected to a sample of a second time series 134 of radar data and the second time series 134 is of quadrature phase to the first time series.
-Each node 108 of the second subset 130 is operatively connected to a different time sample, and the first 128 and second 130 subsets of the first plurality of nodes 126 correspond in time.” – Col. 12, lines 38-50);
+Each node 108 of the second subset 130 is operatively connected to a different time sample, and the first 128 and second 130 subsets of the first plurality of nodes 126 correspond in time.” – Col. 12, lines 38-50)

-Claim(s) 3, 10, and 16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Crawford (US 10,924,308 B1, previously relied upon by the examiner) in view of Farmer et al. (US 6,366,236 B1, newly cited by the examiner) as applied to claim 1 above, and further in view of Driggs et al. (US 2009/0135052 A1, cited by applicant in IDS dated 2 JAN 2024 and previously relied upon by the examiner).
+Claim(s) 3, 10 and 16 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Shima (US 10,879,946 B1, previously cited by the examiner) in view of Farmer et al. (US 6,366,236, previously relied upon by the examiner) as applied to claims 1, 8 and 14 above, and further in view of Driggs et al. (US 2009/0135052 A1, cited in IDS dated 2 JAN 2024 and previously relied upon by the examiner).

 The method of claim 1 wherein: